axelarnetwork/axelar-contract-deployments/sui/README.md

 Note:

--   Contracts like `AxelarGateway` have dependency on `Utils` & `VersionControl` contracts.
-Make sure these contracts are present in `move` folder
+-   Contracts like `AxelarGateway` have dependencies on `Utils` & `VersionControl` contracts.
+Make sure these contracts are present and in the `move` folder

 ```bash
 node sui/verify-contract.js <all/contractName>